 • Real-time reporting dashboards

-An Enterprise Resource Planning (ERP) system is a great place to start.
+An ERP system is a great place to start.
 These platforms come equipped with integrated analytics tools that make it easier to identify, respond, and react to an unanticipated event.

-While you’re investing, make sure your ERP selection is robust enough to handle the demands of your company, especially when things go awry.
-Though Southwest had scheduling software in place to re-route operations, it failed.
-As a result, they had to rely on manual operations, which required more intervention and increased the risk of human error.
+Though Southwest had scheduling software in place to re-route operations, it failed to do so.
+As a result, the company had to rely on manual operations, which required more intervention and increased the risk of human error.

-Invest in Digital Tech to Stay Responsive and Avoid IT Failures
+Invest in Modern Digital Tech to Stay Responsive and Avoid IT Failures

-While it’s important to recession-proof your tech priorities, don’t skip this initiative.
-Doing so could wind up costing you more money down the road.
-For Southwest, the losses now include customer loyalty and brand reputation, in addition to what they must spend to bring their systems up to speed.
+For Southwest, the losses now include decreased customer loyalty and poorer brand reputation, in addition to what they must spend to bring their systems up to speed.